margaretmf/margaretmf.github.io/keycreativewriting.md

 ## Life Works Out ##
 Life has a way of always working out.
-So I'm smilingtoday; there's no reason to pout.
+So I'm smiling today; there's no reason to pout.

 <br>